Simonceeno/random-generator/README.md

 This is a responsive philosophical quote generator presented as a fortune teller page.

+I specifically designed every single graphics and UI component you can see in the page.

 Go visit the preview of the project here:

 **[Random frotune teller quote generator](https://simonceeno.github.io/random-generator/)**